+- This program will be administered by the South Carolina Department of Administration, Office of Economic Opportunity.

+- This program will mostly fall under the DOE WAP rules, with the LIHEAP rules taking precedent where the two programs differ.

+- Income Threshold will be at 200% of the HHS Poverty Income Guidelines since the household must be eligible for LIHEAP.

+- > The LWAP work will not be subject to the DOE WAP maximum average cost per dwelling unit.

+- The LWAP work will not be subject to the DOE Saving to Investment Ration (SIR) standards.

+- Agency LWAP maximum average per unit is \$12,000.
+LIHEAP Weatherization measures include:

+- ➤ Weatherization needs assessments / audits

+- ➤ Caulking and insulation

+- > Storm windows

+- ➤ Furnace/heating system modifications/repairs

+- > Furnace replacement

+- ➤ Cooling system modifications/repairs

+- ➤ Water conservation measures

+- Compact fluorescent light bulbs

+- > Energy related roof repair

+- > Refrigerators

+- ➤ Windows/sliding glass doors

+- Doors

-- This program will mostly fall under the DOE WAP rules, with the LIHEAP rules taking precedent where the two programs differ. - Income Threshold will be at 200% of the HHS Poverty Income Guidelines since the household must be eligible for LIHEAP. - The LWAP work will not be subject to the DOE WAP maximum average cost per dwelling unit. - The LWAP work will not be subject to the DOE Saving to Investment Ration (SIR) standards. - Agency LWAP maximum average per unit is \$12,000.
-LIHEAP Weatherization measures include: - Weatherization needs assessments / audits - Caulking and insulation - Storm windows - Furnace/heating system modifications/repairs - Furnace replacement - Cooling system modifications/repairs - Water conservation measures - Compact fluorescent light bulbs - Energy related roof repair - Refrigerators - Windows/sliding glass doors - Doors - ➢ Water Heater - Cooling system replacement - > Other LED Bulbs, HVAC Assessments - Even though the LWAP is not subject to the DOE Savings to Investment Ratio standards, the NEAT and MHEA audits will be used to determine measures being installed under the program.
-The acceptable SIR value that is shown on the Recommended Measures list will be changed to 0.5 from the current 1.0. - > In the Weatherization Assistant program, click the box for the Setup Library. - > Then click on the tab marked Key Parameters.
-Click on the Economics tab. - For the NEAT program, ensure that the drop down at the bottom of the page says Site Built Key Parameters, change the value of the Minimum Acceptable SIR to 0.5. - For the MHEA program, ensure that the drop down at the bottom of the - page says Mobile Home (MHEA) Key Parameters, change the value of the MHEA Minimum Acceptable SIR to 0.5. - By setting the Minimum Acceptable SIR to 0.5, all measures with an SIR greater than or equal to 0.5 will show up on the NEAT/MHEA Recommended Measures list.
+- Water Heater - Cooling system replacement - ➤ Other LED Bulbs, HVAC Assessments - ➤ HVAC registers can be replaced using LWAP funds either as an individual measure (when necessary) or included as a part of the replacement of the HVAC/Duct system. - Even though the LWAP is not subject to the DOE Savings to Investment Ratio standards, the NEAT and MHEA audits will be used to determine measures being installed under the program.
+The acceptable SIR value that is shown on the Recommended Measures list will be changed to 0.5 from the current 1.0. - In the Weatherization Assistant program, click the box for the Setup Library. - Then click on the tab marked Key Parameters.
+Click on the Economics tab. - For the NEAT program, ensure that the drop down at the bottom of the page says Site Built Key Parameters, change the value of the Minimum Acceptable SIR to 0.5. - o For the MHEA program, ensure that the drop down at the bottom of the - page says Mobile Home (MHEA) Key Parameters, change the value of the MHEA Minimum Acceptable SIR to 0.5. - By setting the Minimum Acceptable SIR to 0.5, all measures with an SIR greater than or equal to 0.5 will show up on the NEAT/MHEA Recommended Measures list.
 Measures on the Recommended Measures List at or above an SIR of 1 and where the cumulative SIR is at or above 1, all measures can be completed with DOE or LWAP Funds.
 Measures on the Recommended Measures List below an SIR of 1, from .5 to .99, and where the cumulative SIR is at or above 1, can only be completed with LWAP Funds.
 Setting up NEAT/MHEA this way allows for the accurate splitting of Measures between DOE and LWAP on a project without affecting measure interaction and order on the Recommended Measures List. - DOE allows the replacement of refrigerators within the Weatherization Assistance Program but does not allow the replacement of freezers.
 Collecting the following data can assist with determining the SIR of replacing an existing freezer using LWAP funding.
-However, no freezer should be installed where one did not exist.

-- Pre electric usage (metering the old appliance) - > Post electric usage (manufacturer's data on new appliance usage) - Electricity cost per kWh - Expected Lifetime of new appliance (typically 15 years) - Investment of new appliance (cost to purchase).
+However, no freezer should be installed where one did not exist. - > Pre electric usage (metering the old appliance) - ➤ Post electric usage (manufacturer's data on new appliance usage) - > Electricity cost per kWh - Expected Lifetime of new appliance (typically 15 years) - ➤ Investment of new appliance (cost to purchase).
 With this data, the Savings to Investment Ratio (SIR) can be calculated using the following formula.
 Any existing appliance with an SIR of 0.5 or greater can be replaced.